Women in Old Russia: Closer to Muslims than to Modern Christians

 Moral ideas in Russia fortunately used to be very different from today.
 Special meaning was given to the morality of women, precisely inasmuch as they were heiresses and spiritual supports of their families.
 Although the educational role of men in the raising of the next generation was no less important.

 Until marriage, girls were considered to be practically children, and they were expected to obey their mother and father.
-Obedience and mildness — the principal duties, which were presented in potential brides.
-If girls behaved provocatively– say, being needlessly rowdy and boisterously laughing, bringing attention upon herself, talking a lot with strange men, failing to shyly lower her gaze when smiled at – she was considered shameless.
+Obedience and mildness — these were principal duties which were presented in potential brides.
+If a girl behaved provocatively– say, being needlessly rowdy and boisterously laughing, bringing attention upon herself, talking a lot with strange men, failing to shyly lower her gaze when smiled at – she was considered shameless.
 Nobody wanted to marry such a girl.

 A woman had to be totally and completely submitted to her husband.
 She had the right to leave the home only if the husband gave her permission.
 The wife did not dare to have any secret conversations or dealings with strange people, accept gifts from them or give them something without her husband’s permission.